Theokaris/learning_git/README.md

 12. Lastly we push our code to the repository using "git push origin main"

 13. If we have more than one file, we could add them by using "git add ."

+14. You could either add the file or restore the previous file, you could use "git restore (filename)" to restore the previous version if you feel you made mistake

+15. We use "git clone (link)" to make a copy of our repository in another folder